 Attorneys Discuss Discovery in Divorce in Chicago

-Speak With Our Chicago Divorce Lawyers Now
+Speak With Our Chicago Divorce Lawyers About the Discovery Process

-Given the nature of divorce proceedings, on top of the added emotional toll, this significant disruption is sure to impact the financial future of both parties and more.
-With over 30 years of experience, the Chicago divorce attorneys at Nottage and Ward, LLP are here to help you uncover any financial details and other important evidence that will impact what you walk away with in this chapter of your life.
-Call today at (312) 332-2915.
+With over 30 years of experience, Nottage and Ward, LLP, is here to help you uncover any financial details and other important evidence that will impact what you walk away with in this chapter of your life.
+Call our firm to speak with one of our Chicago divorce lawyers at (312) 332-2915.

-What Is "Discovery"?
+What Is "Discovery" in Divorce?

-The goal of the discovery process is to identify and define income, assets and liabilities of the parties, as well as any information that may be relevant to determining allocation of parenting time and decision-making.
+The goal of the discovery process is to identify and define income, assets, and liabilities of the parties, as well as any information that may be relevant to determining the allocation of parenting time and decision-making.
 In other words, it is an exchange of information designed to identify income, assets, debts, and information regarding the children.

 Discovery can be done formally or informally, depending on the level of contentiousness between the parties or the tone of the divorce process.
 In informal discovery processes, a simple email request may be followed with handing over relevant information.
 In more complex or heated situations, however, the formal process may be wise and/or necessary.
 These may include any one or all of the following:

-- Document Production – Requesting all necessary and relevant documentation from the opposing party, supporting a position on the divorce, financial or economic status, and more.
+- Document Production: Requesting all necessary and relevant documentation from the opposing party, supporting a position on the divorce, financial or economic status, and more.

-- Interrogatories – Sending written questions to the opposing party with a deadline to respond (usually 28 days.)
+- Interrogatories: Sending written questions to the opposing party with a deadline to respond (usually 28 days.)

-- Depositions – Delivering statements under oath in real-time question-and-answer environments, recorded in detail by a court reporter and attended by all divorce attorneys.
+- Depositions: Delivering statements under oath in real-time question-and-answer environments, recorded in detail by a court reporter and attended by all divorce attorneys.

-- Subpoenas – Directing document requests to outside institutions with relevant knowledge or information, such as a bank for account records.
+- Subpoenas: Directing document requests to outside institutions with relevant knowledge or information, such as a bank for account records.

 How a Spouse Can Hide Assets in a Divorce